 The 2018 overall goal was reported as met in the November 2018 Quarterly Report.
 Progress on this goal will continue to be reported as in process.
-[Last reported in November 2019] An amendment to this goal is being proposed and is included in the Addendum.
+[Last reported in November 2019] A new annual goal is being proposed and is included in the Addendum.